Curious about the Italian culture? Learn more about our Homestay Immersion program in Italy!

-Are you looking to discover the beauty and colors of the Italian culture, while attending a short-term high school exchange program?
+Are you looking to discover the beauty and colors of the Italian culture while attending a short-term high school exchange program?
 Or maybe just experience a summer homestay immersion program in Italy?

-Our Italian homestay immersion in Italy offers students the opportunity to experience the Italian way of life, and allow them to discover the typical life of a young Italian teenager, by living with an Italian host family and eventually attending a local Italian high school like Italian students do, during the school year (September or January intakes), or no school, during the summer.
-The program lasts from 4, 8 o 12 weeks.
-During the Italian homestay immersion in Italy, students will be welcomed by their Italian host families as if they were a new member.
-During the weekdays (between September and June), he/she will go to a local high school with a host sister or brother, to learn more about the Italian educational system.
-If coming during the summer vacations, you will for sure not attend school but enjoy an Italian summer with your siblings!
+Our Italian homestay immersion in Italy offers students the opportunity to experience the Italian way of life, and allows them to discover the typical life of a young Italian teenager, by living with an Italian host family and eventually attending a local Italian high school like Italian students do, during the school year (September or January intakes) from 8 o 12 weeks.

 PROGRAM HIGHLIGHTS:

 Students will improve their knowledge of the Italian culture and language through active participation in family, school and community life.
 The program gives students an opportunity to spend a certain period of time, studying at an Italian high school and living with an Italian volunteer family.
 Some schools organize extra-curricular activities in the afternoon (sports, theater etc.).
-The school year starts in the middle of September and ends towards the middle of June.
+The school year starts in the middle of September and ends in the middle of June.
 You may also come during the summer holidays.

 If you wish to improve your Italian while attending Italian courses in Italy, have a look at our offers at an Italian school in Rome!